JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 ### Contract for `metadata`

-In DataFrames.jl `metadata(df)` always returns `AbstractDict{String, Any}` storing
+In DataFrames.jl `metadata(df)` always returns an `AbstractDict{String, Any}` storing
 key-value mappings of table level metadata.
 To add or update metadata mutate the returned dictionary.

 ### Contract for `colmetadata`

-In DataFrames.jl `colmetadata(df, :col)` (alternatively string or column number can be used) always returns `AbstractDict{String, Any}` storing key-value mappings of column level metadata for column `:col`.
+In DataFrames.jl `colmetadata(df, col)` always returns an `AbstractDict{String, Any}` storing key-value mappings of column level metadata for column `col`.
 To add or update metadata mutate the returned dictionary.

-If `:col` is not present in `df` an error is thrown.
+If `col` is not present in `df` an error is thrown.

 ### General design principles for use of metadata

-It is recommended to use strings as values of the metadata.
-The reason is that some storage formats, like for example Apache Arrow, only support storing string data as metadata values.
+DataFrames.jl supports storing any object as metadata values.
+However, it is recommended to use strings as values of the metadata, as some storage formats, like for example Apache Arrow, only support strings.

 The `metadata` and `colmetadata` functions called on objects defined in DataFrames.jl are not thread safe and should not be used in multi-threaded code.